Exempt / Full Time Full-Time Mental Health Therapists

 j.
 Provide additional support for the clinical program as requested by the Program Director.

-II.
+III.
 Immediate Crisis Intervention and Referral Back Up

 i.
 Involved with Pre/Post forensic interview with caregivers providing crisis intervention, accurate information about child sexual abuse dynamics.

 ii.
 Meet with parents face to face during the forensic interview to provide immediate crisis intervention, explain pertinent information, and support resources.
 Provide each family with a Caregiver packet.
-Document this
+Document this session in NCA/VOCA.
+Document notes regarding medicals, counseling, and any other special case dynamics.

-III.
+IV.
 Other Duties

 a.
 Attend weekly staff meetings.